devlanext/PrivacyPolicy/README.md

-# PrivacyPolicy
+# Privacy Policy
-Privacy Policy for all Chrome Extensions
+Chrome extensions developed by devlanext@gmail.com do not collect, store, sell, share user data of any kind.